liyiying/Feature_Critic/README.md

 ### Experiments on PACS
 Experiments need to be performed four times in the leave-one-domain-out way.
 Take the "leave-A-domain-out" as the example, and you can change the target domain (`unseen_index`) as in the main file.

-For baseline, you can achieve 63.3%, 66.3%, 88.6%, 56.5% when setting A, C, P, S as the target domain，respectively, and get the average 68.7%.
+For baseline, you can achieve 63.3%, 66.3%, 88.6%, 56.5% when setting A, C, P, S as the target domain，respectively, and get the average 68.7%. (cf Table 5 in the paper)

 For Feature_Critic, you can achieve 64.4%, 68.6%, 90.1%, 58.4% when setting A, C, P, S as the target domain，respectively, and get the average 70.4%. (cf Table 5 in the paper)